 - Proficiency in a second language

-Developing hard skills to impress employers can seem difficult if you’re not in school or work currently.
+Developing hard skills to impress employers can seem difficult if youโre not currently working.
 Where should you begin if you need hard skills to land a job?

 Luckily, you can start to build your hard skills, even without a job.
-Volunteer, part time, and bootcamp opportunities are a great starting point to develop hard skills.
-These are perfect to start while working a full-time job or while you are still in school.
+Volunteering, internships, part-time roles, and bootcamp opportunities are great starting points to develop hard skills.
+These are perfect ways to develop your skills while still in school.

 What Are Soft Skills?

 Soft skills are more vague and harder to define compared to hard skills.
 Soft skills are how you work with other people and operate in the workplace.
-For instance, great communication skills are soft skills that are desirable for every job.
+For instance, great communication skills are soft skills that are necessary for almost any job.

-Because soft skills are more general in nature, they are applicable to nearly every job on the market, but you should take the time to explain them on your resume or in an interview.
-You should be prepared to share examples of how you’ve demonstrated some of these soft skills in your previous work experiences.
-Some of these soft skills include:
+Because soft skills are more general in nature, they’re applicable to nearly every job on the market, but you should still take the time to explain them on your resume or in an interview.
+Be prepared to share examples of how youโve demonstrated soft skills in your previous work experiences.
+Some soft skills include:

 - Leadership